DeathCat73/game/README.md

 Click on player names on the left to kick them.
 - The server name is not a player.

-Click on text on the right to clear lists if they get too big.
+Click on text on the right to clear certain lists if they get too big.
 To close the server, close the window:
 - A warning will be sent in the server's chat immediately
 - After 1 second, the game logic will stop and all players will be kicked